 Loveland Ski Area

 One of Loveland’s favorite things to brag about is that it averages nearly 400 inches of snow each season, more than any other Front Range ski area.
 You’re more likely to find untracked snow even days after a storm.
 For added convenience, they have two separate base areas, one catering to beginners with wide-open terrain and one for intermediate to advanced skiers and riders with runs steep and deep.

 Monarch’s perch, high atop the Continental Divide, makes it one of the best spots in the state for fresh powder.
 A short walk from the parking lot to the lifts, roomy slopes and one of Colorado’s most laid-back attitudes has made it a hit with families.
 Ride to the top of the narrow, between-tree Panorama Lift for 360-degree views of the divide.

 This resort near Grand Junction has one of the most unique views in Colorado’s ski country.
 Located on the Grand Mesa, the largest flat-top mountain in the world, skiers and riders will see something more like the Grand Canyon than the typical alpine view.

 Purgatory's (formerly Durango Mountain Resort) unintimidating slopes, Old West fun park and Pitchfork Terrain Garden beginners’ park are a few things that make it a hit with families.
-Within its boundaries are 88 trails, four terrain parks, a racing course and 35,000 acres of snowcat skiing and snowboarding.
+Within its boundaries are 88 trails, five terrain parks, a racing course and 35,000 acres of snowcat skiing and snowboarding.

 As Silverton’s motto proclaims, this southwest Colorado ski area is “All thrills, no frills.”
 Colorado’s highest and steepest ski mountain serves up un-groomed, no-easy-way-down expert terrain for those who prefer skiing the old-school way.